 FAQ

-The sharp cheddar cheese is great in this dish because it's sharpness pairs nicely with the buttery eggs, but if you don't have sharp cheddar on hand medium cheddar would be a good alternative.
+The sharp cheddar cheese is great in this apple omelet because it's sharpness pairs nicely with the buttery eggs, but if you don't have sharp cheddar on hand medium cheddar would be a good alternative.
+Goat cheese or feta would work too.

 Other recipes using these ingredients

-- Apple: Skillet Pork Chops with Apples, No Bake Apple Tart with Yogurt Filling, Apple & Sharp Cheddar Topped Crackers with Pomegranate Sauce
+- Apple: Skillet Pork Chops with Apples, No Bake Apple Tart with Yogurt Filling, Sour Apple Smoothie, Apple Crumble Tart.

-- Kale: Simple Warm Kale Salad with Pomegranate Dressing, Sausage & Egg Breakfast Casserole
+- Kale: Simple Warm Kale Salad with Pomegranate Dressing, Sausage & Egg Breakfast Casserole, Kale, Apple, and Pecan Salad

-Did you make this apple omelette?
+Did you make this apple omelet?
 Leave me a comment & rating to share how it turned out!

 Equipment